Richard Glossip: Innocence controversy

-On September 28, 2015, the Oklahoma Court of Criminal Appeals voted 3-2 to proceed with execution.
+On September 28, 2015, the Oklahoma Court of Criminal Appeals voted 3–2 to proceed with execution.
 Presiding Judge Clancy Smith wrote "While finality of judgment is important, the state has no interest in executing an actually innocent man.
 An evidentiary hearing will give Glossip the chance to prove his allegations that Sneed has recanted, or demonstrate to the court that he cannot provide evidence that would exonerate him."
 Judge Arlene Johnson wrote that the original trial was "deeply flawed" and an evidentiary hearing should be ordered.

 On September 30, 2015, Glossip spoke to the UK's Sky News on the telephone from his cell as he was served his last meal.
 Glossip said that Sneed testified at trial that Glossip did not wear or own gloves, "And now he's on TV saying that I did.
 It continues to show the discrepancies in anything that Justin Sneed has to say."
-On the same day, Virgin CEO Richard Branson bought an advertisement in The Oklahoman newspaper which had campaigned against the execution, with Branson stating the evidence against Glossip is flawed and that "every person is deserving of a fair trial," adding, "Your state is about to execute a man whose guilt has not been proven beyond a reasonable doubt."
+On the same day, Virgin CEO Richard Branson bought an advertisement in The Oklahoman newspaper which had campaigned against the execution, with Branson stating the evidence against Glossip is flawed and that "every person is deserving of a fair trial", adding, "Your state is about to execute a man whose guilt has not been proven beyond a reasonable doubt."
 The United States Supreme Court denied a stay of execution.
-Justice Stephen Breyer wrote that he would grant a stay.
+Justice Stephen Breyer wrote that he would have granted a stay.
+Ultimately, Oklahoma Governor Mary Fallin did grant Glossip a stay of execution the same day, citing discrepancies with the lethal injection protocol (see next section).

-In July 2022, Oklahoma Pardon and Parole Board member Richard Smothermon, who had to that point voted to deny clemency to every death row inmate seeking it, voted to recuse himself from voting because his wife was a prosecutor on the case.
+In July 2022, Oklahoma Pardon and Parole Board member Richard Smothermon, who had up to that point voted to deny clemency to every death row inmate seeking it, voted to recuse himself from voting because his wife had been a prosecutor on the case.
 In August 2022, 61 lawmakers urged Attorney General John O'Connor to support Glossip's request for a new hearing because without "support from O'Connor, the Court of Criminal Appeals is expected to reject Glossip's claims of innocence, as it has done before."

-High-profile supporters

-Glossip has several high-profile supporters of his innocence, including Mark Ruffalo, Peter Sarsgaard, Sir Richard Branson, Susan Sarandon, Sister Helen Prejean, and Pope Francis.
-In 2022, state Rep. Kevin McDugle said "he would fight to end the death penalty if Glossip dies."